JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 A [`DocumentationProvider`](upsource:///platform/analysis-api/src/com/intellij/lang/documentation/DocumentationProvider.java)
 helps users by showing documentation for symbols like method calls inside the editor.
-For the custom language tutorial, we’re implementing a version of this EP for the Simple Language that shows the key/value, the file where it is defined, and any related documentation comment.
+For the custom language tutorial, we're implementing a version of this extension point (EP) for the Simple Language that shows the key/value, the file where it is defined, and any related documentation comment.

 **Reference:** [](documentation.md)

 ## Implement DocumentationProvider and Register the EP

 In the first step, we create an empty class that extends [`AbstractDocumentationProvider`](upsource:///platform/analysis-api/src/com/intellij/lang/documentation/AbstractDocumentationProvider.java) and registers it in the <path>plugin.xml</path>.

 ```java
 public class SimpleDocumentationProvider extends AbstractDocumentationProvider { }